 3. August and the music

 For anybody who loves music, Castelbuono in August is a golden opportunity, definitely not to be missed.
-The events and concerts that follow one another during the whole month turn the whole town into a stage and offer such a varied musical selection that all kind of tastes are met and satisfied.
+The events and concerts that follow one another during the whole month turn the whole town into a stage.
+They offer such a varied musical selection that all kind of tastes are met and satisfied.
 The top event is of course the Ypsigrock Festival, together with other exceptional music festivals: the Jazz Festival, the more recent Castelbuono Classica and Musaic-on, all of which have gained an ever-growing fame thanks to the quality of the music they bring on stage.
 Many people, and not just from Sicily, know and appreciate Castelbuono because of the Ypsigrock, a true discovery, an accomplished utopia, a great opportunity for those who are truly passionate about music.

 4. In Castelbuono you eat (and drink) well

 It might sounds pretentious, but behind such boldness there’s an authentic conviction and a passion for the products of our territory.
-The cooking tradition in Castelbuono can boast a rich variety of dishes that combine ancient flavours with the innovative ideas of our chefs.
+Castelbuono’s cooking tradition can boast a rich variety of dishes that combine ancient flavours with the innovative ideas of our chefs.
 First and second courses, meat, vegetables, cheese, locally made cold cuts, mushrooms and even truffles (yep, we’re also the town of truffles now).
 Plus, we cannot fail to mention our equally excellent wine production, the perfect partner for our delicious specialties.
 Try it to believe it!

 5. When a “Fiasco” turns out to be a success